How to measure travelers' satisfaction and ask for feedback

 A tour preview menu to visualize everything a customer expects from their trip Hot tour promos to provide customers with more popular and affordable options Ratings system to help clients make an informed choice An advanced search bar with a helpful filter (e.g. for proximity to the beach, distance from the city center, the inclusion of breakfasts and so on).

 But we took it even further.
 We also developed a promotional program for the client: when a customer leaves a review, they get a $100 coupon for their next trip.
-This simple and effective idea was a success — the incentive played a significant role in increasing customer loyalty and the number of repeated bookings — up by 30% in fact!
+This simple and effective idea was a success — the incentive played a significant role and helped us build customer loyalty with the mobile travel app and the number of repeated bookings — up by 30% in fact!
 Our client’s Trustpilot rating also increased from 4.4 to 4.6.

 Getting customer feedback is important — and when you ask the right questions in the right way, the insight can be invaluable.
 Understanding what makes your clients’ experience better or worse allows you to change your services as necessary, and this leads to higher customer satisfaction and results in business growth.